Hoda Kotb Confirms She's Not Even Close to Making Matt Lauer Salary on Today

 While Lauer was reportedly earning $20 million from his most recent two-year contract, Kotb confirmed to People she isn't making "Matt Lauer money.
 Not even close."

-"The answer is no—that's not happening," she told People of potentially similar figures.
+"The answer is no—that's not happening," she said of potentially similar figures.
 Guthrie added, "For either of us."

 Nathan Congleton/NBC